 “I had been wanting to work with lawyers in the Orange County, CA region for several years, and the opportunity came up to acquire OrangeCountyLawyers.com and I jumped on it.
 A local resource like this has been proven to be extremely valuable when seeking new clients because it breaks down a natural defense people have to a sales pitch.
 This type of strategy also simultaneously proves your dedication to success in the market.”

-If you can figure out the types of content that resonate with your audience, you’ll start reaching your target customers right away.
+Identifying your buyer persona is key to figuring out the types of content that resonate with your audience, which can help you reach your target customers right away.

 Growth Hackers co-founder Jonathan Aufray shared his process for creating the right content with us: